M4tisPto/m4tispto/README.md

 **Fun facts about me:**
 * I like cats
 * My favorite games is Minecraft/The Binding of Isaac/ULTRAKILL/Warframe/Deltarune-Undertale
-* I like playing Chest
+* I like playing Chess and Poker
 * I love tea
 * I don't like coffee (just use it if I'm sleepy)
 * Some hobbies: gaming, anime, draw, create stuff